 Out of sight, out of mind!
 It's a saying that's too often true about making repairs around the base of your home.
-Problems with manufactured home skirting are common, and replacing your mobile home's skirting is easier than you might think.
+Problems with manufactured home skirting are common, but thankfully, replacing your mobile home's skirting is easier than you might think.

-Most manufactured homes have some type of skirting attached to the base of the home.
-This skirting protects your home's pipes and fixtures from the elements, reduces updrafts and helps to control moisture.
+Most manufactured homes have skirting attached to the base of the home.
+This skirting protects your pipes and other fixtures, reduces updrafts and helps to control moisture.
 Damaged aluminum and vinyl skirting panels should be replaced, not patched.
 Fortunately, individual panels are not very expensive and are easy to replace.
 If you have trouble finding identical replacement panels, switch the damaged panel with one in a less conspicuous location.
 Or, if your skirting is aluminum, buy a panel in a similar pattern and paint it to match.
 In warmer climates, a screen or louvered vent can also be used as a replacement.

-Besides your replacement panel, you'll need tin snips and a measuring tape.
+Besides your replacement panel, you'll need tin snips, a measuring tape and a pencil.

 Do you remember when you were young and had to check under your bed for monsters before you could go to sleep?
 I sure do!

 Get quick tips on how to install a new awning, carport, or sunroof to your mobile home from Foremost Insurance.